QubesOS/qubes-doc/user/advanced-topics/standalones-and-hvms.rst

 ^^^^^^^^^^^^^

-In Qube Manager, select “Create new qube” from the Qube menu, or select the “Create a new qube” button.
-In the “create new qube” dialog box set Type to “Empty standalone qube (install your own OS)”.
-If “install system from device” is selected (which it is by default), then ``virt_mode`` will be set to ``hvm`` automatically.
-Otherwise, open the newly-created qube’s Settings GUI and, in the “Advanced” tab, select ``HVM`` in the virtualization mode drop-down list.
+In Qube Manager, use either the "New qube" button, or the "New qube" entry in the "Qube" menu.
+In the "Create new qube" dialog box click on tab "Standalone".
+If "install system from device" is selected (which it is by default), then ``virt_mode`` will be set to ``hvm`` automatically.
+Otherwise, open the newly-created qube’s Settings GUI and, in the "Advanced" tab, select ``HVM`` in the virtualization mode drop-down list.
 Also, make sure “Kernel” is set to ``(none)`` on the same tab.

 Command line
 ^^^^^^^^^^^^